Digital Empathy: The X Factor in Digital Transformation Success

-But the real gem in the digital transformation jewel box is back office empathy.
+But the real gem in the digital transformation jewel box is digital empathy.

 Not empathy in the sense of a fuzzy emotional feeling.
-Nope, I’m talking about the empathy of focusing back office changes on improving the customer experience.
+Nope, I’m talking about the empathy of focusing digital transformation on improving the customer experience.
 The empathy of connecting process and data to create effortless, personalized customer interactions that make customers feel like their time is valued.

-If the empathy narrative sounds more like art than science, that’s OK.
+If digital empathy sounds more like art than science, that’s OK.
 It’s easy to downplay the importance of it.
 But it’s hard to ignore the math.
-Seventy-three percent of consumers say that making them feel like their time is valued, is the most important thing you can do to provide them with good service, according to the experts at Forrester.
+Seventy-three percent of consumers say that making them feel like their time is valued is the most important thing you can do to provide them with good service, according to the experts at Forrester.

 Here’s the challenge.
 In the age of diminishing attention spans, it’s becoming increasingly harder to connect with consumers on an emotional level.
 Yep, in the mosh pit of digital media, consumers lose focus faster than goldfish (nine seconds).
 In fact, the average attention span of consumers has fallen to eight seconds, down from 12 in the year 2000, according to a survey by Microsoft.

-Which reminds me of a TV commercial I saw the other day.
-A young driver with a short attention span starts daydreaming that she’s singing on an “American Idol”-style TV show.
-She snaps back to reality as her car’s digital braking system stops her car in the nick of time, to avoid a collision.
-Metaphorically speaking, you could say that the braking system was empathetic, that it was designed to put itself in the driver’s shoes, so to speak, and automatically stop the car in emergency situations.
+This problem of diminishing attention spans was captured in a TV commercial I saw the other day.
+A distracted driver starts daydreaming that she’s belting out a song on an “American Idol”-style TV show.
+But she snaps back to reality as her digital braking system stops her car in the nick of time to avoid a collision.
+Metaphorically speaking, you could say that the digital braking system was empathetic, that it was able to feel the driver’s plight, so to speak, and automatically stop the car.

-Back office priorities matter.
-But focusing on stepping up your customer experience game is a critical success factor too.
-Empathetic apps get this right.
-Like the banking app that pushes the bill pay option to the front of the menu, because that’s the option you most frequently request.
+Yes, back office priorities matter.
+But aligning these priorities with improving the customer experience is a critical success factor too.
+The best low-code app development platforms get this right, by putting data at the heart of the digital transformation process.
+And using data to add context to customer interactions.
+Which improves the customer experience.
+Like the banking app that uses customer preference and historical data to push the bill pay option to the front of the menu, because that’s the option you most frequently request.
 Like the online retail app that allows you to start a chat session on your mobile phone, stop and resume the interaction on your desktop, without repeating information you already provided.
 Or like the pharmacy app that allows you to skip the waiting room, and do 24/7 video chats with board-certified physicians, who can treat routine illnesses like sinus, ear infections and sore throats.
 Even write prescriptions, if necessary.

-End users also benefit from back office empathy.
+End users also benefit from this kind of digital empathy.
 Like the representatives at a major healthcare company that integrated five legacy systems into one and deployed it within a week, with a low-code digital transformation platform from Appian.
 For company representatives, the big challenge was a regulatory obligation to manage site Inspections for over 100,000 providers in a large provider network.

 In just 4 weeks, Appian delivered a fully-mobile Site Provider Inspection app that unified all of the data from these fragmented systems, and delivered a single, simple interface to work with the information.
 As a result, company representatives can now visit a doctor’s office or hospital, pull out the app on a phone or tablet, and approve or disapprove the site, in real-time.
-Which eliminated the inconvenience of going back to the office to re-key data and wait for results.
-This kind of back office empathy streamlined the credentialing process for new providers.
-Saved significant time for company Reps.
-And took the effort out of routine transactions and service requests, for company staffers.
+This eliminated the inconvenience of going back to the office to re-key data and wait for results.
+This kind of digital empathy streamlined the credentialing process for new providers, saved significant time for company reps, and took the effort out of routine transactions and service requests for company staffers.

-The interesting thing about Appian is that it represents a new breed of digital transformation platform, which allows you to build and deploy empathetic, customer-facing apps in minutes — not days, weeks or months, as with conventional app development platforms.
+It’s worth noting that Appian is represents a new breed of digital transformation platform, which allows you to rapidly build and deploy empathetic, customer-facing apps in minutes — not days, weeks or months, as with conventional custom software solutions.